Antonio Villavicencio: Santafé de Bogotá

 In Santafé de Bogotá, capital of the Viceroyalty, word arrived of the events in Cartagena, and of the arrival of the Regency Commissioner Villavicencio in that city.
 The people of Santafé had been waiting anxiously for his arrival, as they hoped it would further their drive for independence.
 On the morning of July 20, 1810, Joaquín Camacho visited the Viceroy Antonio José Amar y Borbón to see if his request to open a cabildo had been granted, but the viceroy dismissed the idea with arrogance.
 This caused the revolutionaries to begin devising a plot to launch their revolution.
 Using the arrival of Villavicencio as an excuse, they went to the house of José Gonzales Llorente to borrow a flower vase; he refused, and insulted them as well.
 Francisco José de Caldas seized on this incident to incite the crowds to stand up to the Peninsulars, forcing José Miguel Pey, the mayor of Bogotá, to step in and save Llorente.
 By that night the situation had heated up so much that a special Cabildo was called in session.
-This led to its issuing the declaration of independence of New Granada from Spain.
+This led to its issuing the declaration of independence of New Granada from the Regency in Spain, but declared loyalty to Ferdinand VII.

 While he was in Honda, Villavicencio was informed of the events of July 20 by Juan Merino, the alcalde of Honda.
 When he arrived in Bogotá he was informed that the Junta no longer recognized the authority of the Regency Commission; he responded by resigning from the commission and embracing the patriotic cause.

 Villavicencio immersed himself in the fight for independence, and was appointed commander of a battalion in the southern campaign of Antonio Nariño.
 In 1814 he was made the military advisor to the United Provinces of New Granada.